-Dog owners used to be faced with an unhappy dilemma when it came to travelling: leave their pups behind or stay in flea-bitten accommodations.
+Dog owners used to be faced with an unhappy dilemma when it came to traveling: leave their pups behind or stay in flea-bitten accommodations.
 Not anymore.
 Today, it’s pretty easy to find pet-friendly hotels in California—in fact, many of the best hotels offer luxurious pet amenities like custom dog beds, dedicated happy hours, and canine-focused dinner menus.
 Spend a few nights at these hotels, listed north to south, and your pooch will be so spoiled that she may not want to go home.

 Beachcomber Motel and Spa on the Beach, Fort Bragg

-Whether you head to Mendocino’s wind-swept shore for relaxation or adventure—kayaking through wave-soaked sea caves or hiking the California Coastal Trail—you’ll enjoy it more with your furry best mate in town.
+Whether you head to Mendocino’s wind-swept shore for relaxation or adventure—kayaking through wave-soaked sea caves or hiking the California Coastal Trail—you’ll enjoy it more with your furry best mate in tow.
 Fort Bragg prides itself on being a pet-friendly destination, and for a $20 nightly rate per pet, the Beachcomber keeps tails wagging with a special welcome kit, an onsite dog park, and easy beach access.
 Rent a bike to explore town and cycle across the Pudding Creek Trestle, a mighty former railroad bridge, then retreat to your room for sunset views while you cook up something tasty on the outdoor grill.

 Sea Ranch Lodge, Sea Ranch